mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 >  ... is not bred by illusory causations, does not come into being naturally, is not practiced or realized through miraculous powers.
 Were sentient beings, whole being contingent on the power of karma or on causes or on coming into being naturally, then the realization of all saints and the enlightenment of all Buddhas and the eye pupils of buddhas and patriarchs also will be produced in these ways, and they are not.
 The entire world is completely free of all dusts as object to the self.
 Right here there is no second person.

-“Right here there is no second person.”
-Karmic life – how can you be free from karmic life?
-So by realization of the karmic life, you can be free from karmic life.
-But what do you mean, “realization of karmic life?”
+“Right here there is no second person”: karmic life.
+How can you be free from karmic life?
+By realization of the karmic life, you can be free from karmic life.

+But what do we mean, “realization of karmic life?”
 That is still vibration of the mind.

-So real karmic life...
-You have to understand what is karmic life.
-Karmic life is not the karmic life separate from this Buddha’s world, one world.
-But if you say “by realization of the karmic life I will be free from karmic life,” this is already you believe that karmic life is separate.
+You have to understand what is karmic life. [*Real*] karmic life is not the karmic life separate from this one world, Buddha’s world.
+But if you say “by realization of the karmic life *I* will be free from karmic life,” this is already you believe that karmic life is separate!
 So that’s why here it says, “karmic life is exactly Buddha’s world, all sentient [beings,] whole being.”
 That means the whole universe.

 If so, do we believe [there is] no karmic life?
 Yes [there] is; here is karmic life!
-Because it is very closely connected with one world, so-called *whole beings*.
+Because it is very closely connected with the one world, so-called *whole being*.
 That’s why it exists.

 If so, we cannot be free from it?
-But you can be free from it, because [...] “free from” means no karmic life, because it is exactly connected with one world, so-called whole universe.
-That means the karmic life is exactly [the] whole world by itself – not karmic life is the whole world, karmic life *exactly* whole world, no partition between.
-This is the reality of the karmic life, the reality of the samsaric world, which is constantly going in the realm of this partition I mentioned.
+But you can be free from it, because [...] “free from” means [there is] no karmic life because it is exactly connected with the one world, so-called whole universe.
+That means the karmic life is exactly the whole world by itself – not karmic life *is* the whole world, karmic life *exactly whole world*, no partition between.
+This is the reality of karmic life, the reality of the samsaric world, which is constantly going in the realm of this partition I mentioned.

-How can you say the very first moment of the karmic life?
-When you get into the karmic life, can you say the very first moment of karmic life?
+How can you [talk about] the very first moment of the karmic life?
+When you get into the karmic life, can you say [something about] the very first moment of karmic life?
 Nothing to say.
 It’s very pure.
 It’s immediately connected to the eternal world, truth, so it’s very vast.
-Vastness of karmic life means nothing: no concept, no perception of karmic life.
+Vastness of karmic life means *nothing*: no concept, no perception of karmic life.

 But on the other hand, as long as you get into karmic life, there is karmic life; it’s very clear.
 So we say karmic life is there.
 But karmic life is not separate from the truth; that’s why karmic life is very closely connected.
 That’s why karmic life exists.

 This is a little bit difficult to understand, but that’s why you can think about this state of the partition, what’s going on there.
 When you think about what’s going on there in the realm of partition between, you can see it is not a dream, it is not waking up.
-It is something.
-So waking up and sleep, completely both come into there, as one.
+It is *something*; waking up and sleep, completely both come into [it] as one.
 Nothing to leave any trace.

 But if so, [is it] nothing?
-Yes it is.
-You can go any place.
+Yes it is; you can go *any* place.
 So that is a dead end, but it’s not a dead end, it’s a beginning.
-You can go [to] a world of waking up, you can go [to] a world of one world, eternity.
-You can go *any* place.
+You can go [to] a world of waking up, you can go [to] a world of one-world, eternity.
+You can go anyplace.

 So this is the so-called *one person with no second person*, exactly.